-Community initiatives: The lodge also implements community initiatives, helping local orchids dispose of ‘dead’ wood by chopping it down and distributing it to both the lodge and surrounding communities for fire-wood.
-This is a great ecological solution to the disposal of this wood so that instead of going to waste, it is being reused in an eco-friendly manner.
+Community initiatives: The lodge also assists local orchids with disposal of ‘dead’ wood by chopping it down and distributing it to both the lodge and surrounding communities for fire-wood.
+This is a great ecological solution for the disposal of this wood so that instead of going to waste, it can be reused in an eco-friendly manner.
 The lodge also works to help build eco structures for the farmers and surrounding communities.
 This helps create awareness and spread the message of the importance and accessibility of eco-building.

-Participants are invited and encouraged to bring their own special skills to the project.
-There is plenty of room for innovation, so whether the volunteer's specialty is a trade skill, web design, yoga, painting, botany, or virtually anything else, there is room at the eco lodge for them to add their own personal touch to the program.
+You are invited and encouraged to bring your own special skills to the project.
+There is plenty of room for innovation, so whether you have a special trade skill, or know about web design, yoga, painting, botany, or virtually anything else, there is room at the eco lodge for you to add your own personal touch to the program.

-- Min age 18 - Max age 70
+- Min age 18 - Max age 50

 - Conversational English or Hebrew

 - Good physical fitness

 - Motivation to do physical and demanding work